Texas-Robotics-Academy/markdown/in_person/programming_functions.md

    float numToSquare, theSquaredNumber;

    numToSquare = 5.5;
-   float otherNumToSquare = 4.4;
-   theSquaredNumber = squareANum(numToSquare);  // catch the returned value
-   squareANum(otherNumToSquare); // executes, but we lose the value.
-We never caught it! cout << numToSquare << " squared equals " << theSquaredNumber << endl;
+   theSquaredNumber = squareANum(numToSquare);  // catch the returned value by storing it in a variable cout << numToSquare << " squared equals " << theSquaredNumber << endl;
    return 0;
 }